tudo-math-ls3/feat3/README.txt

 To check if your system created a correct FEAT binary, you can run a set of unittests with the additional command ctest

+=== DOCUMENATION ===
+A comprehensive doxygen documentation is available in the doc/html folder, after issueing the make doc command ( do not forget the ./configure command, if not already configured).

+The tutorial folder contains some sample applications with extensive in code documentation.

 === ADDITIONAL SOFTWARE SUPPORT ===
 OpenMPI 1.8.5+
 MPICH 3.2+